TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 This is the predominant approach everywhere I've worked.
 Because there's no friction in the Digital Realm, the knee-jerk reaction is always to take the path of least resistance.
 One manifestation of this is for someone senior to say "yes" whenever someone marches into their office with a bright idea / terrible problem, then immediately drive-by some underling's desk and ruin their day with it.
 One way to measure how deeply into this culture you are is the length of the "equal first priority list" - there's usually a couple of GREAT-BIG-IMPORTANT-THINGS that cause everyone's minds to flex dangerously, but I've worked in places where the list has been in double figures, and: "...what will I be working on today?" has been a source of constant mystery.

 All the books on Agile (and small-a-agility, too, for that matter) seem to suggest the existence of organisations where this *never* happens...
-If so I suspect their company HQs to be nestled in the foothills of the Big Rock Candy Mountain.
+If so I imagine their corporate HQs are nestled in the foothills of the Big Rock Candy Mountain.

 ### Not doing all the things